Conceptually, how does the Adaptr SDK work?

 Adaptr Curation and SDK Playback

 When the SDK presents its credentials to the Adaptr API servers, it will receive a list of music stations available for playback.
-These stations are made available to the SDK client by creating playlists in the Adaptr.com web interface, connecting the playlists to the application, and then publishing them to the application.
+These stations are made available to the SDK client by creating playlists in the Adaptr.com web interface, connecting the playlists to the connector, and then publishing them to the connector.
 In the publishing process, a station is created for each playlist and made available to clients.
 Playlists can be edited at any time, but the music isn't made available as stations to SDK clients until those playlists are published.

 Adaptr client libraries

-If you're integrating Adaptr into your app, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
+If you're integrating Adaptr into your connector, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
 You must build the user interface, although we offer various supporting views and controllers to assist.

 Here is what we have available for you: